— Havelock Ellis, The Dance of Life, 1923

 The good news is that light pollution, unlike many other forms of pollution, is reversible and each one of us can make a difference!
 Just being aware that light pollution is a problem is not enough; the need is for action.
 You can start by minimizing the light from your own home at night.
-You can do this by:
+You can do this by following these simply steps.

-- Keeping your blinds drawn to keep light glow inside
+- Keep your blinds drawn to keep light outside

-- Becoming a citizen scientist and helping to measure light pollution
+- Become a citizen scientist and helping to measure light pollution

 Then spread the word to your family and friends and tell them to pass it on.
 Many people either don’t know or don’t understand a lot about light pollution and the negative impacts of artificial light at night.
 By being an ambassador and explaining the issues to others you will help bring awareness to this growing problem and inspire more people to take the necessary steps to protect our natural night sky.
 IDA has many valuable resources to help you including: Public Outreach Materials, How to Talk to Your Neighbor, Lighting Ordinances and Residential and Business Lighting.